ava-labs/teleporter/contracts/docs/src/src/CrossChainApplications/ERC20Bridge/ERC20Bridge.sol/contract.ERC20Bridge.md

 *Teleporter message receiver for creating a new bridge token on this chain.
 Emits a {CreateBridgeToken} event.
-Note: This function is only called within `receiveTeleporterMessage`, which can only be called by the Teleporter messenger.*
+Note: This function is only called within `receiveTeleporterMessage`, which can only be called by the Teleporter Messenger.*

 ```solidity